mischamol/MoodeAudio-1.83-LCD/README.md

 Install the required library: `pip install RPi.GPIO`

 ## Installation
-You can place `lcd_updater.py` and the `bin` folder under `/var/local/www/commandw/` and enable the LCD updater in MoodeAudio under ➡ Configure → Peripherals.
+You can place `lcd_updater.py` and the `lib` folder under `/var/local/www/commandw/` and enable the LCD updater in MoodeAudio under ➡ Configure → Peripherals.

 ⚠ Note: `lcd_updater.py` is replaced with a stub after every update, so keep a backup elsewhere.
 Additionally, use a systemd watcher on `spotmeta.txt` to include Spotify metadata.